Emeritus, Research Professor

 Articles & Chapters:

-- "What it Means to Be Mad: Diagnosis, Narrative, Science, & the DSM," in Robyn Warhol & Zara Dinnen, eds.
-Edinburgh Companion to Contemporary Narrative Theories (Edinburgh: Edinburgh University Press, forthcoming 2017).
+- "What Does it Mean to Be Mad?
+Diagnosis, Narrative, Science, & the DSM" in Robyn Warhol & Zara Dinnen, eds.
+Edinburgh Companion to Contemporary Narrative Theories (Edinburgh: Edinburgh University Press, forthcoming 2018).

 - “How Do We Read What Isn’t There to be Read?
 Shadow Stories and Permanent Gaps," in Lisa Zunshine, ed., The Oxford Handbook of Cognitive Literary Studies (Oxford, 2014)